Wolf Appliance Repair

 Universal Appliances Repair Group Inc. provides Wolf appliance repair across Orange County, California, covering dual-fuel ranges (DF series), gas ranges (GR series), sealed-burner rangetops (SRT), induction cooktops, L-Series and M-Series wall ovens, and convection steam ovens.
 We serve Newport Beach, Irvine, Costa Mesa, Anaheim, Yorba Linda, Mission Viejo, Coto de Caza, and nearby Orange County cities.
 Common Wolf service includes igniter and spark module replacement, control board diagnostics, oven thermostat calibration, and door hinge repair.
 Call (949) 629-5365 or book online for same-day service.

-From the classic dual-fuel DF30 to the newest M Series wall ovens - we service every Wolf configuration in Orange County.
+From the DF Series dual-fuel range to the newest M Touch wall ovens, we service every Wolf configuration sold in Orange County.

 DF Series: Dual-Fuel Ranges